 On those blustery days when tomato bisque or chicken noodle just won’t cut it, it’s time to break out our dutch ovens and let meats, seafood, rice, and vegetables simmer down to their most tender states.
-It’s stew season.
+It’s winter stew season.

 Shortcut Chicken Stew with Fluffy Dumplings

 Make store-bought rotisserie chickens your secret weapon for weeknight meal prep.
 It saves the time of dressing and roasting a chicken and adds additional seasoning to whatever stock you’re using.
-Add the dumpling batter to the stew in the last twenty minutes, and let them steam into fluffy nuggets.
+Add the dumpling batter to the stew in the last 20 minutes, and let them steam into fluffy nuggets.

 This stew from Leah & Louise is for the seafood fanatics.
-Complete with oysters, crabmeat, and topped with crispy catfish filets, the elevated flavor and presentation makes it a compelling option to serve at a winter dinner party.
+Complete with oysters and crabmeat, and topped with crispy catfish filets, the elevated flavor and presentation makes it a compelling option to serve at a winter dinner party.
 We make it especially Southern by serving it over Carolina Gold Rice.

 Don’t throw out those post-holiday turkey scraps.
 Keep them in the freezer, and use them to add deep flavor and delicious, meaty bits to soups and stews, such as this gumbo.
 A long simmering time for this winter stew makes it an ideal weekend cooking project.
-Assemble during the mid-afternoon and enjoy for dinner with a side of cornbread.
+Assemble during the midafternoon and enjoy for dinner with a side of cornbread.

 This New Orleans stew contains all the elements of French bouillabaisse—meaty fish pieces, eye-catching shellfish swimming in a brothy sauce—and turns it Southern.
 Shrimp, littleneck clams, and chorizo get cooked in a tomato-fennel broth, creating an umami-rich, protein-packed stew that will give you a taste of the beach on a winter night.
 Be sure to serve it with plenty of bread to soak up all the sauce.

-This plant-based stew is the answer when you need hearty comfort food that’s still somewhat healthy.
+This plant-based winter stew is the answer when you need hearty comfort food that’s still somewhat healthy.
 We love the warm, deep flavor harissa paste adds to humble sweet potatoes and chickpeas.

 For a winter stew that actually bursts with fresh (not stewed) vegetables, try this West African-style recipe from Heirloom Café in Athens, Georgia.
 Loaded with cherry tomatoes, basil, cilantro, and green onions, this dish isn’t just for the winter.